bwolmarans/struts-sysdig/README.md

 `Step 1`

-First, on the cc server, start some simple web server such as: python3 webserver.py

-`Step 2`

 OK now we can attack, from the attacker "box" (actually just a tmux on my ubuntu box):

 cd ~/apache-struts2-PoC